insipidmoxie/SynergyRefresher/README.md

 First install python and toward the end of the installer there will be an option to add python to PATH.
 MAKE SURE TO ENABLE IT

 2)
-Now open command prompt by pressing windowskey+x and clicking windows powershell or by searching cmd in the bottom left once its open type
+Now open command prompt by pressing windowskey+x and clicking windows powershell or by searching cmd in the bottom left and opening it.
+Once its open type

 "pip install selenium"